jobtravaini/nfe-repeater/readme.md

 </plugin>
 ```

-To install all dependencies and generate the application runnable jar and deploy a docker image and push it to your docker, run the following command:
+To install all dependencies, generate the application runnable jar and build a docker image and push it to your docker, run the following command:

 ```sh
 mvn clean install